Heritage: No more visible oil offshore in Cedros

 "I raised that issue with the HSE person on hand and he was saying that they have no control over...the equipment."

-He suggested smaller skid steers or even manual labour should be used to pick up material and place it into lighter trucks like pickups which could then take it off the sand into a larger truck to be properly disposed of.
+He suggested smaller skid steers or even manual labour should be used to pick up material and put it in lighter trucks like pickups which could then take it off the sand into a larger truck to be properly disposed of.

-While the leatherback turtle is the most popular attraction in Trinidad and nests between March and August, Fishermen and Friends of the Sea head Gary Aboud said there are four others which can be found year-round.
+While the leatherback turtle is the most popular attraction in Trinidad and nests between March and August, Gary Aboud of the environmental NGO Fishermen and Friends of the Sea said there are four others which can be found year-round.

 "We are most familiar with the leatherback.
 There are other species that are equally important and are internationally recognised as endangered."

-According to an article published by environmental biologist Dr Michelle Cazabon-Mannette on Cari-bois environmental news network in May 2021, the other turtle species which can be found on local shores, in varying prominence, are the Hawksbill turtle (critically endangered), Green turtle (endangered) and Olive Ridley turtles (vulnerable).
-It said while the Loggerhead turtle can be found in local waters, it did not say if it nests here.
+According to an article published by environmental biologist Dr Michelle Cazabon-Mannette on Cari-bois environmental news network in May 2021, the other turtle species which can be found on local shores, in varying prominence, are the hawksbill turtle (critically endangered), green turtle (endangered) and Olive Ridley turtles (vulnerable).
+It said while the loggerhead turtle can be found in local waters, it did not say whether it nests here.

 Aboud said while there may not be any visible oil on shore, the effects on the environment and ecosystems lay within the ocean's surface and may not be fully realised until years to come.
-He called for more accountability for those responsible for spills and harsher penalties.
+He called for more accountability on the part of those responsible for spills, and harsher penalties.

 Comments